ceskelito/tagpkg/README.md

 ```

 ### Usage:
+Install an APT package and assign one or more tags to it:
   ```bash
 tagpkg install <package> <tags...>
   ```

-Install an APT package and assign one or more tags to it.
+Add one or more tags to an already installed package:
 ```bash
 tagpkg tag <package> <tags...>
 ```

-Add one or more tags to an already installed package.
+List all packages tagged with the specified tag:
 ```bash
 tagpkg list <tag>
 ```

-List all packages tagged with the specified tag.
+Show all tags assigned to the given package:
 ```bash
   tagpkg tags <package>
 ```

-Show all tags assigned to the given package.
+Remove a specific tag from a package:
 ```bash
 tagpkg untag <package> <tag>
 ```

-Remove a specific tag from a package.
+Remove all tags associated with the package:
 ```bash
   tagpkg remove <package>
 ```
-Remove all tags associated with the package.

 ### Dependencies